-Unclear whether Justice Dept. will act on Jan.
-6 panel’s referrals
+What Justice Department Could Do After Jan.
+6 Panel’s Criminal Referral

 The panel’s recommendations that charges should be brought were based on an exhaustive investigation that spanned months and included interviews with key witnesses that even federal prosecutors may not have spoken to yet.

+In presenting the committee’s findings, Rep. Jamie Raskin, D-Md., said he did not want the “foot soldiers” who stormed the Capitol on Jan.
+6, 2021, to go to jail while “the masterminds and ringleaders get a free pass.”

+Raskin explained that charges were warranted against Trump and others — chief among them the lawyer John Eastman, an architect of several plans to overturn Trump’s defeat.
+Nine months ago, Raskin noted, a federal judge in California, ruling in a civil case, concluded that there was evidence that Trump and Eastman had conspired together to commit federal crimes.

-Not much is publicly known about any specific charges that the special counsel, Jack Smith, might consider in any prosecution, and the Justice Department is under no obligation to adopt the committee’s conclusions or recommendations.
+As for the Justice Department’s efforts, not much is publicly known about any specific charges that the special counsel, Jack Smith, might be considering in a criminal prosecution.
+The department is under no obligation to adopt the committee’s conclusions or to follow its recommendations.

-Search warrants and subpoenas that have surfaced during the Justice Department’s investigation suggest that there is some — but certainly not perfect — overlap between criminal statutes cited by the department and the charges the committee recommended.
+Still, there has been some overlap between criminal statutes cited by the department and the charges the committee recommended, according to search warrants and subpoenas that have gradually surfaced during the federal inquiry.

-One charge that both the panel and prosecutors have placed at the center of their investigations of Trump is the obstruction of an official proceeding before Congress.
-The Justice Department mentioned that count in a warrant used in June to seize the cellphone of Jeffrey Clark, a former department official who the committee referred for criminal charges.
+One charge that both the panel and prosecutors have placed at the center of their work is obstruction of an official proceeding before Congress.
+The Justice Department mentioned that count in a warrant used in June to seize the cellphone of Jeffrey Clark, a former department official whom the committee referred for criminal charges on Monday.

 Still, the statute was never an easy fit for the violence that erupted at the Capitol.

-It was passed into law as part of the 2002 Sarbanes-Oxley Act, which sought to curb corporate malfeasance by clamping down on things such as shredding documents or tampering with witnesses.
+It was passed into law as part of the 2002 Sarbanes-Oxley Act, which sought to curb corporate malfeasance by clamping down on things such as shredding documents and tampering with witnesses.
 And defense lawyers have challenged its use in a federal appeals court in Washington, arguing that prosecutors stretched it beyond its original scope and used it to criminalize behavior that closely resembles protest protected by the First Amendment.

 Still, the obstruction count could apply much better to Trump’s behavior than to that of hundreds of ordinary rioters.

 The law requires proving that any interference with a congressional proceeding be done “corruptly.”
-The committee said in its recommendations that Trump clearly acted with a “‘corrupt’ purpose” because he was warned in advance that several of his schemes to maintain his grip on power were illegal.
+The committee said in its recommendations that Trump had clearly acted with a “‘corrupt’ purpose” because he was warned in advance that several of his schemes to maintain his grip on power were illegal.

 The committee also recommended that Trump and others be charged with conspiracy to defraud the United States, a count that has been used in several Justice Department cases against both far-right extremists and ordinary rioters who appeared to have planned in advance to storm the Capitol.